ahayashi/hclib-actor/doc/markdowns/details/basics.md

 !!! note

     While this example uses `shmem_malloc()` to create a globally accessible array, a regular `malloc()` can also be used.
 In that case, actor-based messaging is the only way to put/get data to/from remote PE's memory.
-We recommend using a regular malloc unless the allocated data is supposed to use SHMEM's communication routines.
+We recommend using the standard `malloc()` function unless the allocated data is intended for use with SHMEM's communication routines.

 ### Step 3: Write an actor program